InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 The organization does not really know where to start measuring things or what are the key parameters to measure.

+Changes in the top level initiatives may affect the InnerSource program as they rely in the good will of some executive from the organization.

+You may have a problem justifying the InnerSource effort when there is a change in business priorities or business leadership.
+Then you need something concrete to justify the program.
+A future problem you're guarding against.

+If there's a change in the C-level, metrics might be helpful to convince them that InnerSource is useful.

 # Forces